MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-document-tracking.md

 ---
 # required metadata

-title: Document tracking for Azure Information Protection
+title: Document tracking for Rights Management Service protection via the legacy tracking portal
-description: Instructions and information for admins to configure and use document tracking for Azure Information Protection.
+description: Instructions and information for admins to configure and use the legacy document tracking portal for the Rights Management Service.
 author: batamig
 ms.author: bagol
 manager: rkarlin